 Where to Get it

-You can get Rare for free directly through Analog Obsession’s site here.
+You can get Rare for free by subscribing to Analog Obsession’s Patreon here.
 The site itself is dedicated to making hardware style plugins as software, so be sure to check out the rest of their inventory if you’re interested in creating a more classic sound.
 It is available in VST 2 and AU formats and requires a RAM of 2GB.
 The plugin is compatible with Windows 7 through 10 and Mac OS 10.7 through 10.14.
 This plugin requires an intel or intel compatible CPU.